WE ARE NOMURA

 Ai Ichikawa

-Began Sogetsu Ikebana at the age of 12, and acquired a master's license at the age of 18.
+He started practicing Sogetsu Ikebana at the age of 12 and qualified as a master at the age of 18.
 Since joining NOMURA in 2012, he has been involved in the development of entertainment, tourism, and commercial facilities.
-He is good at making proposals that incorporate Japanese culture and challenge new possibilities by making use of his hobbies, kabuki appreciation and ikebana.
+He excels at proposing new possibilities that incorporate Japanese culture, making use of his hobbies of watching Kabuki and Ikebana.

 Back Numberpast interview articles